YamadaBlog/YamadaBlog/README.md

 ###

-- Feel free to contact me if you want to or need help
+- Feel free to contact me if you want to or iy need help